Race stage

 A race stage, leg, or heat is a unit of a race that has been divided in several parts for the reason such as length of the distance to be covered, as in a multi-day event.
 Usually, such a race consists of "ordinary" stages, but sometimes stages are held as an individual time trial or a team time trial.
 Long races such as the Tour de France, Absa Cape Epic or the Giro d'Italia are known for their stages of one day each, whereas the boat sailing Velux 5 Oceans Race is broken down in usually four stages of several weeks duration each, where the competitors are racing continuously day and night.
 In bicycling and running events, a race with stages is known as a stage race.
+Other examples include ultramarathons and adventure racing.

 Bicycle race stage

 In an ordinary stage of road bicycle racing, all riders start simultaneously and share the road.
 Riders are permitted to touch and to shelter behind each other.
 Riding in each other's slipstreams is crucial to race tactics: a lone rider has little chance of outracing a small group of riders who can take turns in the strenuous position at the front of the group.
 The majority of riders form a single large group, the "pack" (in French, the "peloton"), with attacking groups ahead of it and the occasional struggling rider dropping behind.
 In mountainous stages the peloton is likely to become fragmented, but in flat stages a split is rare.

 Where a group of riders reach the finish line together, they do not race each other for a few seconds of improvement to their finishing time.
 There is a rule that if one rider finishes less than three seconds behind another then he is credited with the same finishing time as the first.
 This operates transitively, so when the peloton finishes together every rider in it gets the time of the rider at the front of the peloton, even though the peloton takes tens of seconds, and possibly even a couple of minutes, to cross the finish line.

 Riders who crash within the last three kilometres of the stage are credited with the finishing time of the group that they were with when they crashed, if that is better than the time in which they actually finish.
 This avoids sprinters being penalized for accidents that do not accurately reflect their performance on the stage as a whole given that crashes in the final three kilometre can be huge pileups that are hard to avoid for a rider farther back in the peloton.
 A crashed sprinter inside the final three kilometres will not win the sprint, but avoids being penalised in the overall classification.